 - Name this [activity] form—The name of this new form was filled out on the previous Make Your Selection tab.
 Feel free to use any name that will help you and the other campaign managers on the account to internally differentiate this form from all of the others in a list of forms.
 This field is required.

 - Add a description—This information isn’t required but can be helpful in the future for figuring out which forms do what.
 This is also only used internally.

-- What Type of Email Is This?—Assign this message a topic to help you analyze how different categories of emails perform.
-If the topic of this email isn't in the list, just add a new message topic under Settings.
-If someone has indicated they aren't interested in this topic, they'll automatically be excluded from receiving this email.
+- What Type of Email Is This?—Assign a Content Category to help you analyze how different categories of emails perform.
+If the content category you prefer isn't in the list, add a new category under Settings.

 - Click the Entire List button to send to your full list.

 - Click the Selected groups of your list, or specific supporters button to send the email to only certain people.
 If you choose this option, you'll be given two additional options:

 - Choose the group(s) to receive this email—The first option will be to choose a segment of your list.
 These will need to be set up ahead of time in the Audience module.